yahoo/elide/elide-standalone/README.md

 ### Run Your Service

-Using the provided `hibernate.cfg.xml`, you can now run your service.
+You can now run your service.

 ```
 $ java -jar YOUR_APP.jar